 Network with other streamers who manage smaller channels that are about the same size as your own.
 Look for YouTube gamers who you find entertaining, are within your same niche, and whom you believe your audience will love.
 Support their channels frequently when you get the chance and grow a relationship with them over socials and Discord.

 As you foster these relationships, you will be able to raid people at the end of your broadcasts, set up co-streams, and work together to build each other’s channels.

-While you can find streamers by watching and interacting on other channels, you can also network with people through Facebook groups, the YouTube Gaming subreddit, Discord servers created for streamers, and on Twitter.
+While you can find streamers by watching and interacting on other channels, you can also network with people through Facebook groups, the YouTube Gaming subreddit, Discord servers created for streamers, and Twitter.

 9. Improve Your Content